FactoryXCode/MfPack/MfPack/Samples/SinkWriterToEncodeVideoSample/README.md

-# SinkWriterToEncodeVideoSample
+# SinkWriterToEncodeVideoSample - Part 2

 Version: X 3.1.3

 Description:
-  This sample demonstrates how to use the Sink Writer to encode a video file.
+  This sample demonstrates how to use the SinkWriter to encode a video file from a bitmap.
+  This sample has 2 levels:
+  Sample 1 creates a simple green bitmap (640x480) and store it to a file with a length of 20 seconds.
+  Sample 2 demonstrates how to use the SinkWriter to encode a video file from a bitmap file.

+Supported output formats are: MP4, AVI and WMF.

 NOTES:
  - This release is updated for compiler version 17 up to 34.